NardJ/esp8266-C64/README.md

 The code was based upon [http://forum.arduino.cc/index.php?topic=193216.msg1793065#msg1793065](http://forum.arduino.cc/index.php?topic=193216.msg1793065#msg1793065)

 ### Chrome browsers are incompatible !
-Compatibility is with Interfernet Exploder Browser from MickeySuck running on Winblows IO (tested).
-Error is commented in source for you...

 ### Code is now prepared for
 - Arduino IDE 1.8.10